yunako/average_face_yunako/README.md

 ## Method(cmd)
+0. Download
+> python download.py {images folder path which you want to save in}
 1. Find a face landmarks and Make 68 landmarks files(.txt).
 > python extract.py shape_predictor_68_face_landmarks.dat {images folder path}
 2. Make an average face (an image and gif file)